What is Refractive Lens Exchange?

 Intraocular Lenses (IOL):

-Intraocular lenses have been in use for over 50 years and today are available in many shapes, sizes, and materials.
+Intraocular lenses have been in use for over 50 years.
+Today, they are available in many shapes, sizes, and materials.
 During your evaluation, your doctor will assess your vision and work with you to create a customized surgery plan with the lens option that best suits your lifestyle and needs.

 Premium IOL Options: